jhellar/load-generator/README.md

 `npm start -- --component fh-aaa -c 100 -n 1000`

-If you want to test mbaas component, use `--coreProject` to specify name of OpenShift project wirh RHMAP core.
+If you want to test mbaas component, use `--coreProject` to specify name of OpenShift project with RHMAP core.
 It is used to get RHMAP credentials.

 ## Usage